Dutch spelling is rather phonetic: each letter and each letter

 CH in SCHR is not pronounced

-Some Dutchmen pronounce a faint G in SCHR, but I have great difficulty doing that. - schrapen SR 2 3 / SCHR 2 ('to scrape') (It is possible that I insert the 'faint G' subconsciously)
+Some Dutchmen pronounce a faint G in SCHR, but I have great difficulty doing that. - schrapen SR 2 3 / SCHR 2 ('to scrape') (It is possible that I insert a 'faint G' (or H) subconsciously)

 Single U in UW is always long